okonkwoloretta/Sidocomms-Movies/Questions and Answer.md

+# Note 🗒:
+I will only be displaying the first ten result of my query, if the output is more than 10, to save space and time

 ## Question 1.
 My partner and i want to come by each of the stores in person and meet the managers.
 Please send over the managers names at each stores, wih the full address of the property(street address, district,city, and country please)